-Despite the fact that the ECMWF Ensemble Prediction System (EPS, Molteni et al 1996) brings additional value to ECWMF's dissemination products through its ability to assess flow-dependent weather risk, the EPS is a less straightforward tool to use than the more traditional deterministic forecast.
+Despite the fact that the EPS brings additional value to ECWMF's dissemination products through its ability to assess flow-dependent weather risk, the EPS is a less straightforward tool to use than the more traditional deterministic forecast.
 Not surprisingly, therefore, conceptual questions are sometimes asked about the EPS.
 Here are some examples.
 What is the relationship between the spread and skill within the EPS?
 If the northern hemisphere RMS error of a typical ensemble member is routinely larger than that of the corresponding deterministic forecast, does this imply that this ensemble member is simply a degradation of the deterministic forecast?
 Should we be striving to reduce the RMS error of ensemble members relative to the deterministic forecast?
 Does it make a difference if we ask how many ensemble members are better than the deterministic forecast locally, compared with hemispherically?
 Are the baroclinically-tilted structures often seen in the EPS initial perturbations consistent with our knowledge of analysis error?

-Perhaps most important of all is this question: Is it really worth running the EPS when ECMWF has such a highquality deterministic forecast?
+Perhaps most important of all is this question: Is it really worth running the EPS when ECMWF has such a high-quality deterministic forecast?

-We try to answer these and other related questions in this article.
+We try to answer these and other related questions in this article, which, therefore has a more pedagogical flavour to others on the EPS which have appeared in the ECMWF Newsletter.

-2 Properties of a perfect Ensemble Prediction System
+Properties of a perfect Ensemble Prediction System